Avs beat Golden Knights 3-2 in delayed Lake Tahoe game

 The delay was made easier because the only fans at the game were the few on kayaks and boats in Lake Tahoe with an obstructed view of the ice.

-When the game resumed at 9:02 p.m. the Avs were on a power play that carried over from the afternoon and had a stretch with 15 straight shots that ended when Alec Martinez knocked a rebound of Pietrangelo’s shot to tie the score at 1.
+When the game resumed at 9:02 p.m. the Avs were on a power play that carried over from the afternoon and had a stretch with 15 straight shots that ended when Martinez knocked a rebound of Pietrangelo’s shot to tie the score at 1.

 Alex Tuch added a spinning goal with 5:35 to go to cut Colorado’s lead to 3-2.